EthanJWright/chatgpt_cli/README.md

     ./target/release/chatgpt_cli your_api_key

+You can also pass your prompt directly after the api key

+    ./target/release/chatgpt_cli your_api_key write a haiku

 You can interact with ChatGPT by typing messages directly in the CLI.
 The following commands are also available:

 *   `flush`: Clears the current conversation.